 Rooms are dedicated to the curation and storage of the collections.
 Shelving units were designed for the spaces and are seismically secure.
 In addition, each shelf is individually chained so contents cannot slide off in a seismic event.
 At present, an excess of 6,500 “banker’s boxes” of artifacts are curated in this facility.

-Houses map cases for our archived maps.
-The map cases contain archived maps from past research projects, topographic maps, and working maps and engineered drawings from on-going projects.
-This room also contains extra storage cabinets and work tables for material layout.
-Photographic equipment and miscellaneous supplies are also kept in these cabinets.
+Lab A houses map cases for our archived maps from past research projects, topographic maps, working maps and engineered drawings from on-going projects.
+This room also holds extra storage cabinets, work tables for material layout, photographic equipment and miscellaneous supplies.

 The analysis lab is used for research/analysis and data entry/cataloguing.
 Osteological, ceramic, lithic and metal analyses, cartographic work and report writing are some of the activities that occur here.
 Type (research) collections for fauna and artifacts are also housed here (these will be discussed further below).
 Additionally, our reference library, computers, electronic balances, calipers, light table, hand and head lenses, and a digital stereo microscope are kept here.